-The 24AA01/02 supports a bi directional 2-wire bus and data transmission protocol.
+The 24LC32A supports a Bi-directional 2-wire bus and data transmission protocol.
 A device that sends data onto the bus is defined as transmitter, and a device receiving data as receiver.
-The bus has to be controlled by a master device which generates the serial clock (SCL), controls the bus access, and generates the START and STOP conditions, while the 24AA01/02 works as slave.
-Both, master and slave can operate as transmitter or receiver but the master device determines which mode is activated.
+The bus must be controlled by a master device which generates the Serial Clock (SCL), controls the bus access, and generates the START and STOP conditions, while the 24LC32A works as slave.
+Both master and slave can operate as transmitter or receiver but the master device determines which mode is activated.